typelevel/scala/README.md

 res1: String = <function1>
 ```

-## Participation

-This project supports the [Typelevel][typelevel] [code of conduct][coc] and wants all of its channels (Gitter, github,
-etc.) to be welcoming environments for everyone.

 ## How to contribute to Typelevel Scala

-Topics specific to Typelevel Scala are discussed on its [gitter channel][tls-gitter].
-Scala compiler development is
-discussed on the [scala/contributors gitter channel][lbs-gitter].

 Because of our policy of "pull request against Lightbend Scala first" the primary route to contributing to Typelevel
 Scala is by contributing to Lightbend Scala.
 The Lightbend Scala team have made huge advances in lowering the barrier